The Wet and Wild Guide to Whistler Hot Springs – Updated 2019

 - Hike In Sites: There is no such thing as a Whistler Hot Spring Hotel.
 Many of these hot springs are backcountry only!
 If you are adventuring to a more distant tub, which requires a hike in, come prepared.
 Pack extra warm clothes, food, and sturdy shoes.
 Don’t try to hike in your flip-flops and bikini please, no matter how good those pictures turn out.

 - Nude Tubbing: Unlike some other regions in the world, not all hot springs in Canada are nude-friendly zones.
 A good rule of thumb is to keep your trunks on at any hot spring resorts, and private sites (like T’sek), and use your discretion at others.
 If the hot springs are in the backcountry with nobody else around, feel free to let loose.

 - Respect: Some of the hot spring sites around Whistler are sacred First Nations sites.
 Follow their rules, and show respect for their land.

 - Camp with Respect: Camping is liberating, but always to camp with respect for others and Mother nature.
+Again, no whistler hot spring hotels exist – be prepared to camp!
 Need details about camping?
 Learn more here.

 Top Hot Sprints Around Whistler